alex0607/todo_list/README.md

-# todo_list with typescript and redux
+# todo_list with typescript and redux and Material UI v5

 You can up project via command `yarn dev` or `npm start dev`